aau-claaudia/documentation/docs/guides/Image-guides/matlab/matlab.md

 running and familiarise yourself with connecting to it before you follow this guide.

-If you are accessing your instance from a Windows computer, you might run into issues with launching the application as a graphical user interface.
-This is because we are relying XServer to launch Matlab as a graphical user interface, and this is not supported by the default Windows terminal.
-Instead you will need an application like: [MobaXterm](https://mobaxterm.mobatek.net/).
+If you are accessing your instance from a Windows computer, you might run into issues with following this guide using the default terminal.
+This is because we are relying on XServer to launch Matlab as a graphical user interface.
+You will thus need to use a terminal application that supports this like: [MobaXterm](https://mobaxterm.mobatek.net/).

 The following steps explain how to install Matlab into a Strato instance and activate your license for it.